-Dire ctions Write directions in English.
+Dir ections Write directions in English.
 Write directions specific to one format of completion items.
 Tell students to base their responses on the input provided.
 Tell students where to document their responses.
 Tell students how to document their responses, including which language to use and the desired length of the response (e.g., word, phrase).
 Specify the point value of each completion item if part of a graded assessment.
-Forn nat When including background information, place it after the directions and before the completion items.
+For mat When including background information, place it after the directions and before the completion items.
 Determine the language of the completion items.
 Follow the capitalization and punctuation rules of the language selected.
 For each completion item, write a statement that is missing one or two key elements (e.g., facts).
 Create a blank directly following each item where students will write their response.
 Make blanks approximately the same length from item to item and reflective of the response length you identified in the written directions.
 Number each completion item.
 If you use more than one completion format (e.g., language, text type), cluster items by format and write unique directions for each.
-Identify criteria for evaluating sufficiency of responses.
-Can tent For background information, identify a real-world context in which students would encounter the text associated with the completion items. П Ensure that completion items are answerable solely from the input provided and not from prior knowledge.
-Focus each completion item on a single concept.
-Make completion item statements meaningful unto themselves and not dependent on missing elements to be made meaningful.
-Avoid basing completion items on knowledge of a single word or trivial content.
+Identify criteria for evaluating sufficiency of responses. ٥., Tent For bookground information, identify a roof, world contaxt in which students would For background information, identify a real-world context in which students would encounter the text associated with the completion items.
+Ensure that completion items are answerable solely from the input provided and not from prior knowledge.
+Contract to the contract of th Make completion item statements meaningful unto themselves and not dependent on missing elements to be made meaningful.
 There should be one or a limited number of correct answers possible for each missing element.
-O.O.
-HOLL
+OVOLUDINA